grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/webcrypto/subtlecrypto/importkey.md

 ### Import a static JWK key and decrypt transmitted data

-This example is almost the same as the previous one.
-Still, it demonstrates how to import a static `jwk` key and decrypt some transmitted data (which contains initialization vector and encoded data) in `base64`.
+This example is similar to the previous one.
+It demonstrates how to import a static `jwk` key and decrypt some transmitted data (which contains the initialization vector and encoded data) in `base64`.

 {{< code >}}